usgs-coupled/phreeqc3/README.Win.txt

    Acta, v.
 68, no. 11, p.
 2449-2465.

-C. Installing and running of the GUI PhreeqcI
+C. Installing and running the GUI PhreeqcI

 Note that if the software is to be installed on a server system, the person installing the software generally must have administrator